AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

    :category: CastleBlogs, rough
    :tags: Grammar, PEG

    To implement CCastle we need a parser, as part of the compiler.
-Eventually, that parser will be writen in Castle.
-For now we kickstart it in python; which has several packages that can assist us.
-As we like to use an PEG one, there are a few options. `Arpeggio <https://textx.github.io/Arpeggio/2.0/>`__ is well known, and has some nice options -- but can’t handle `left recursion <https://en.wikipedia.org/wiki/Left_recursion>`__ -- like most PEG-parsers.
+Eventually, that parser will be written in Castle.
+For now, we kickstart it in python; which has several packages that can assist us.
+As we like to use a PEG one, there are a few options. `Arpeggio <https://textx.github.io/Arpeggio/2.0/>`__ is well known, and has some nice options -- but can’t handle `left recursion <https://en.wikipedia.org/wiki/Left_recursion>`__ -- like most PEG-parsers.